The Den (TV programme)

-The Den was a long-running children's television strand of Ireland's public broadcaster Raidió Teilifís Éireann.
+The Den was a long-running children's entertainment television programme on Ireland's public broadcaster, RTÉ.

 First broadcast on 29 September 1986 on RTÉ1, it moved to Network 2 two years later.

-Initially a continuity strand for weekday afternoon programmes, The Den later expanded during the late 1990s and the 2000s until it became synonymous with RTÉ's children's output.
+Initially a continuity strand for weekday afternoon programmes, The Den later expanded during the late 1990s and the 2000s, until it became synonymous with RTÉ's children's output.

 At various times during its run, it was known as Dempsey's Den, Den TV and Den2.

-In mid-2010, RTÉ Television announced an overhaul of its children's output, with the launch of RTÉjr and TRTÉ.
+In mid-2010, RTÉ Television announced an overhaul of its children's output with the launch of RTÉjr and TRTÉ (now RTÉ Kids).
 The Den aired for the last time on 19 September 2010.

-It returned for six weeks from November 2020.
+The Den name returned for six weeks from November 2020 on RTÉ1, reuniting members of the original cast in a Sunday-evening variety-show format, predominantly aimed at families living through the country's continuing Covid-19 lockdowns.

 Overview

-The Den is considered to have pushed the boundaries of what was considered acceptable viewing for children and young people, often employing irreverent and occasionally satirical humour within its continuity links.
-It also introduced anthropomorphic puppet characters to Irish culture, including Zig and Zag, Podge and Rodge, Soky the Sock Monster, and Dustin the Turkey.
-Zig and Zag later transferred to Channel 4, Podge and Rodge moved onto adult comedy programming on RTÉ (including their own talk show), and Dustin represented Ireland in the Eurovision Song Contest.
+The Den is considered to have pushed the boundaries of what was considered acceptable viewing for children and young people during its ratings peak in the 1990s, often employing irreverent and occasionally satirical humour within its continuity links, including integrating current affairs and world events to ongoing storylines and character development.

+It also reintroduced anthropomorphic puppet characters to Irish pop-culture, including Zig and Zag, Podge and Rodge, Soky the Sock Monster, and Dustin the Turkey.
+Zig and Zag later transferred to Channel 4; Podge and Rodge moved onto adult comedy programming on RTÉ (including their own talk show); while Dustin went on to represent Ireland in the Eurovision Song Contest, among other media appearances.

-In later years, The Den took up much of Network 2's schedule, airing for over 11 hours each weekday and on weekend mornings.
+In later years, The Den took up much of Network 2's daytime schedule, airing for over 11 hours each weekday and on weekend mornings.
 It also acquired a reputation for airing new episodes of imported shows before other television networks in Europe.
 There were no commercial breaks during shows on The Den, although there were commercial breaks between shows.

 Broadcast history

-Following on from the success of a Children's BBC strand in the UK, RTÉ launched its own strand for children's programming, Dempsey's Den, on 29 September 1986.
+Following on from the success of a Children's BBC (CBBC) strand in the UK, RTÉ launched its own strand for children's programming, Dempsey's Den, on 29 September 1986.
 Initially it was a two-hour strand each weekday afternoon on RTÉ 1 featuring nearly all of the broadcaster's youth output (the main exceptions being Bosco and Jo Maxi).

 Taking a cue from CBBC's Broom Cupboard format, Dempsey's Den was broadcast live from a tiny, single-camera presentation studio at RTÉ Television Centre, used mostly for in-vision continuity.
 Upon its move to Network 2 in September 1988, Dempsey's Den gained an extra hour of airtime each weekday.

 Ian Dempsey fronted the strand until the summer of 1990, although he continued to present the music feature Pop Goes the Den for a number of years.
 Ray D'Arcy took over The Den from 1990 to 1998, followed by Damien McCaul (1998-2003), Francis Boylan Jr (2003-2005) and Kathryn McKiernan (2005-2008).